 |Suitable for people who likes to help and teach others|

 |Suitable for people who values relationships between co-workers and customers and wants to work in a friendly non-competitive environment|

 |It is easy to get into this career.
 Some previous work-related skill, knowledge, or experience is required to get started.|

 |Not suitable for people who likes to work with designs|

 69% of Personal Care Aides said they were satisfied with their job and 60% said they feel like their job is making other people’s lives better.

 Is this right for me

 You can read more about these career personality types here.

-Personal Care Aides job description, Personal Care Aides salary, Personal Care Aides information, what is the job of a Personal Care Aide like, pros and cons about Personal Care Aides, colleges and universities for Personal Care Aides, is Personal Care Aides the right career for me, Easy careers to get into, careers in Personal Care and Service
+Personal Care Aides job description, Personal Care Aides salary, Personal Care Aides information, what is the job of a Personal Care Aide like, pros and cons about Personal Care Aides, colleges and universities for Personal Care Aides, is Personal Care Aides the right career for me, careers in Personal Care and Service

 Blind Aide, Blind Escort, Care Manager, Care Provider, Care Taker, Caregiver, Certified Nursing Assistant (CNA), Companion, Convalescent Sitter, Direct Care Staffer